ayghon/image-search-demo/README.md

 - You can pull to refresh results
 - You can like images by pressing on the top right button of each image

+## Step 4: Run tests

+I used Detox to create a simple e2e test testing:

+- First screen is Home
+- Can enter a value in a field and search images
+- Can handle field validation for search field
+- Can like images

 # Learn More

 App built with: